ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the same value as in `AggregationJobInitReq` (see {{leader-init}}).

-Depending on the VDAF scheme and how the leader is configured, the leader and helper may already have prepared a sufficient number of reports satisfying the query and be ready to return the aggregate shares right away, but this cannot be guaranteed.
-In fact, for some VDAFs, it is not be possible to begin preparing inputs until the collector provides the aggregation parameter in the `CollectionReq`.
-For these reasons, collect requests are handled asynchronously.
+Depending on the VDAF scheme and how the Leader is configured, the Leader and Helper may already have prepared a sufficient number of reports satisfying the query and be ready to return the aggregate shares right away.
+However, this is not always the case.
+In fact, for some VDAFs, it is not be possible to begin running aggregation jobs ({{aggregate-flow}}) until the Collector initiates a collection job.
+This is because, in general, the aggregation parameter is not known until this point.
+In certain situations it is possible to predict the aggregation parameter in advance.
+For example, for Prio3 the only valid aggregation parameter is the empty string.
+For these reasons, the collection job is handled asynchronously.

-Upon receipt of a `CollectionReq`, the leader begins by checking that it recognizes the task ID in the request path.
+Upon receipt of a `CollectionReq`, the Leader begins by checking that it recognizes the task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.
-Then, the leader verifies that the request meets the requirements of the batch parameters using the procedure in
+Then, the Leader verifies that the request meets the requirements of the batch parameters using the procedure in
 {{batch-validation}}.
 If so, it immediately responds with HTTP status 201.

-The leader then begins working with the helper to prepare the shares satisfying the query (or continues this process, depending on the VDAF) as described in
+The Leader then begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.
-{{aggregate-flow}}.

-After receiving the response to its `CollectionReq`, the collector makes an HTTP `POST` request to the collection job URI to check on the status of the collect job and eventually obtain the result.
-If the collection  job is not finished yet, the leader responds with HTTP status 202 Accepted.
-The response MAY include a Retry-After header field to suggest a polling interval to the collector.
+After receiving the response to its `CollectionReq`, the Collector makes an HTTP `POST` request to the collection job URI to check on the status of the collect job and eventually obtain the result.
+If the collection job is not finished yet, the Leader responds with HTTP status 202 Accepted.
+The response MAY include a Retry-After header field to suggest a polling interval to the Collector.

-If the leader has not yet obtained an aggregator share from each aggregator, the leader invokes the aggregate share request flow described in
-{{collect-aggregate}}.
-Otherwise, when all aggregator shares are successfully obtained, the leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:
+The Leader obtains each Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
+When all aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:

 ~~~
 struct {